MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/what-is-new.md

 - Filter the data for the desired duration so that you can understand what was happening during a particular period of time.

-- This information enables you to make informed decisions on tuning the thresholds or disabling the alerts which you consider noisy.
+- This information enables you to make informed decisions on tuning the thresholds or disabling the alerts, which you consider noisy.

 This feature is available for members of the Operations Manager Administrators role from the Tune Management Packs screen in the Operations console.

 ## Extensible network monitoring

-In System Center 2016 - Operations Manager, we include a tool which will allow you to create a custom management pack to monitor generic network devices (non-certified as of Operations Manager 2012 R2) and include resource utilization metrics, such as processor and memory.
+In System Center 2016 - Operations Manager, included is a new tool that allows you to create a custom management pack to monitor generic network devices (non-certified as of Operations Manager 2012 R2) and include resource utilization metrics, such as processor and memory.
 Or you can create extended monitoring workflows for an existing network device already monitored by your management group.
 This tool enables customers to generate a management pack for their network devices to get extended network monitoring.
-In addition to the current extended monitoring support for Network devices (Processor and Memory monitoring), this tool enables customers to add monitoring of additional device components such as fan, temperature sensor, voltage sensor and power supply.
+In addition to the current extended monitoring support for Network devices (Processor and Memory monitoring), this tool enables customers to add monitoring of additional device components such as fan, temperature sensor, voltage sensor, and power supply.

 ## Monitoring Nano Server and workloads

-In the System Center 2016 – Operations Manager release, we have included support to monitor Nano Server:
+In the System Center 2016 – Operations Manager release, included is support to monitor Nano Server:

 -  Discover a Nano Server and push Nano-compatible agent to the server from the console